Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 Boundaries: Control vs. Self-Responsibility

-Healthy boundaries are often misunderstood as attempts to control others.
-For example, in a family context, instead of saying, "You can’t talk to me that way," you might set a clear personal boundary with, "If the conversation becomes hurtful, I am going to step away until we can both speak respectfully."
-This reflects the workplace approach: rather than telling a coworker, "You always make meetings run late," you might say, "When meetings start late, I feel frustrated.
+Healthy boundaries are often misunderstood as trying to control others.
+For example, in a family, instead of saying, "You can’t talk to me that way," you might set a clear personal boundary by saying, "If the conversation becomes hurtful, I am going to step away until we can both speak respectfully."
+At work, instead of telling a coworker, "You always make meetings run late," you might say, "When meetings start late, I feel frustrated.
 I need more predictability.
 If it continues, I’ll need to adjust my participation."
-Having both household and workplace scripts reinforces the idea that boundaries are about expressing your own limits and needs, not controlling others.
+Using these kinds of scripts at home and at work shows that boundaries are about expressing your own limits and needs, not controlling others.

-In practice, boundaries clarify the actions individuals will take to maintain their well-being.
-Boundaries define personal.
 In practice, boundaries make it clear what you will do to take care of yourself.
 They are about your own actions, not about controlling others.
-Good boundaries help you feel more independent, make things more predictable, and improve relationships by cutting down on resentment and passive aggression.ty involves the ability to hold dialectical truths simultaneously.
-To make this real, try naming your own: Which two conflicting truths are you holding today?
-Inviting yourself to notice and even journal on these tensions might turn abstract flexibility into a direct personal practice.
+Good boundaries help you feel more independent, make things more predictable, and improve relationships by reducing resentment and passive aggression.
+Part of emotional maturity is being able to hold two conflicting truths at once.
+To try this, ask yourself: Which two conflicting truths am I holding today?
+Noticing and even writing about these tensions might help you practice this kind of flexibility.

 • You can love your child deeply while still feeling overwhelmed by parenting.